 What Are Waterpik Water Flossers?

 Flossing is an integral part of a daily dental care routine.
 Water flossing is an excellent alternative to a string floss that doesn't take as much time and is also more efficient.
-A pressurized water jet created by the flosser can slip deep between the teeth and along the gum line to remove food debris and plaque that is hard to pick with a toothbrush.
+A pressurised water jet created by the flosser can slip deep between the teeth and along the gum line to remove food debris and plaque that is hard to pick with a toothbrush.

-Anyway, you shouldn't forget that flossing isn't a substitute for brushing.
+That being said, you shouldn't forget that flossing isn't a substitute for brushing.
 Therefore, we strongly recommend you to consider buying a good electric toothbrush as well.

 What Features to Compare

 First things first, you need to decide where you're going to use your oral irrigator most of the time since you can choose from two options: portable models and stationary ones.
 Naturally, for home use, it is better to go with a stationary corded model as it has a bigger water tank and more functions.
 Corded flossers work off an outlet and need to be installed near the sink so you can go with your morning routine without splashing water all around.
 In case you travel a lot, it might be a better idea to choose a portable irrigator.
 The advantage of these models is that they can be used on the road as well as at home and that they don't need electricity.
 Admittedly, they have smaller capacity and work only as long as the battery's charged, but that is to be expected.
 In the range of Waterpik water flossers, you'll find both types to suit different needs.